gvwilson/thirdbit/src/fiction/iffy/index.md

-or maybe tried to take manual control of the sentry bot, Iffy couldn't tell, she just knew that every organ in her body was juddering and the pressure around her temples was back.
+or maybe tried to take manual control of the sentry bot, Iffy couldn't tell, she just knew that every organ in her body was juddering and the pressure around her temples was unbearable.
 Was she going to die?
 Was this how her olders had felt when they'd realized there was nothing they could do to save themselves?
 Would Aunt Naggie and Honesty and Jeep and Edson spend the rest of their lives wondering what had happened to her?

-With a mighty heave,
-Wales pushed the sentry bot off him just as the bot's simple core finally found its target.
+Wales heaved the sentry bot off him just as the bot's simple core finally found its target.
 "Gayathri!"
 Wales shouted as Doctor Johel crumpled to the floor.
 He jammed his pistol into the hole left by the bot's missing leg